spacedog-labs/spacedog/README.md

 npm run storybook:export
 ```

-You can then serve the files under `storybook-static` using S3, GitHub pages, Express etc. I've hosted this library at: https://www.harveydelaney.com/react-component-library
+You can then serve the files under `storybook-static` using S3, GitHub pages, Express etc. The library is hosted: [Here](https://www.harveydelaney.com/react-component-library)

 ### Generating New Components